Tulsidas Balaram: Asian Games

 During the 1958 Asian Games in Tokyo, India's match against Hong Kong went into extra time after the scoreline was 2–2 during normal time.
 Despite an injury, Balaram assisted with two goals and scored one as India won 5–2.

 One of the more popular and widely recognized moments in his career came when India won the gold medal at the 1962 Asian Games in Jakarta.
 Balaram played every game and scored two goals, one each against Thailand and Japan.
-This marked the first and only time India has come in first place for football at the Asian games.
+This marked the second time India has come in first place for football at the Asian games.

 Coaching career

-As coach of Calcutta Mayor's XI, Balaram played a part in bringing up players like Basudev Mandal and Sangram Mukherjee.
+After retirement, Balaram went on to manage one of the prestigious multi-sports clubs in Kolkata, Bengal Nagpur Railway.
+He was later appointed coach of Calcutta Mayor's XI, and guided the team in competitions like Gothia Cup in Sweden, and played a key role in bringing up players including Basudev Mandal, Mehtab Hossain, and Sangram Mukherjee.
 When a youth team under his coaching got an invitation to play in Germany, his visa was denied by Indian Govt.
 His team eventually played in Berlin, remaining unbeaten in four games.
 Balaram also worked as advisor of the Dum Dum Municipality's Kingston–Nikhil Nandy Football Academy.

 Reception and legacy

 Indian sports journalist Ajay Basu described Balaram as a "superb inside forward".
 Basu further praised Balaram's improvisation, industriousness and ability to hit curling shots, stating that "while Chuni Goswami had more flair in his play, Balaram had more variety and versatility."

 Former Indian international defender Arun Ghosh described Balaram as a man who had "two eyes on the back of his head" due to the high quality of his ball distribution.
 He was also the central figure of his teams, directing most attacking moves.

 Balaram, known for having a strong partnership with Chuni Goswami and P. K. Banerjee, is considered one of the "Indian football's holy trinity".

 Balaram retired from playing in 1963 due to a tuberculosis diagnosis.
+After his death, players of both India and Kyrgyz Republic paid tribute to him ahead of the kick-off of the last game of the 2023 Tri-Nation International Tournament.

 Later life and death

-Balaram was a resident of Uttarpara, Hooghly.
+After leaving Secunderabad permanently, Balaram became resident of Uttarpara, Hooghly.
+He later worked as senior welfare officer in South Eastern Railway.

 On 26 December 2022, he was admitted to a hospital in Kolkata with abdominal distension and other age-related problems.
 Balaram died on 16 February 2023, at the age of 86.